-The following five key performance indicators (KPIs) are relevant when assessing performance for the year:
+The following fivethree key performance indicators (KPIs) are relevant when assessing performance for the year:

-- i) Surplus £992K (2020: £294K) - ii) Year-end cash position £5,609K (2020: £5,460K) - iii) Current ratio 2.21 (2020: 2.20) - iv) Learner Voice 86% overall FE satisfaction for 2020/2021, 79% overall HE satisfaction for 2020/21 - v) Learner Outcomes 97% A level success rate, vocational success rates for 2020-2021 are not yet available
+- i) Surplus £812778992K (20210: £992294K) - ii) Year-end cash position £5,609K-890K (20210: £5,609460K) - iii) Current ratio 2.21-28 (20210: 2.210) - iv) Learner Voice 86% overall FE satisfaction for 20219/20224, 8779% overall HE satisfaction for 20219/224 - v) Learner Outcomes 97% A level success rate, vocational success rates for 2020-2021 are not yet availablestill being analysed

-Student numbers: For the academic year 2020/21 the college had 2,429 (2019/20: 2,656) Further Education students 1,807 on full-time courses and 622 on part-time courses, (2019/20 1,758 FT, 898 PT), 276 Higher Education students 214 full-time and 629 part-time, (2019/20 246 FT, 92 PT).
-Some of these numbers, particularly on part time/higher education provision, have been adversely affected due to the impact of the pandemic.
+Student numbers: For the academic year 20219/224 the college had 2,084429 (2020/2119/20: 2,429656) Further Education students 1,645807 on full-time courses and 439622 on part-time courses, (202019/219 1,807758 FT, 622898 PT), 2176 Higher Education students 160214 full-time and 56629 part-time, (202019/219 21446 FT, 6992 PT).
+As in previous years Some of these numbers, particularly on part time/higher education provision, have been adversely affected due to the ongoing impact of the pandemic and a buoyant employment market.

-Directors' report (incorporating Strategic report) for the year ended 31 July 2021 (continued)
+Directors' report (incorporating Strategic report) for the year ended 31 July 20224 (continued)

-Quality: Student performance in 2020-21 was very good at all levels.
+Quality: Student performance in 2021-22 remained strong.
+Staff worked hard to support and engage students whose mental health was impacted as a consequence of Covid.
+The results achieved by the students were testament to the dedication of the teaching, support staff and wider support from friends and families provided throughout the pandemic.
+The college has established protocols and procedures to enable rigorous monitoring and support for learners to achieve their qualifications at the college as assessment practices return to Student performance in 2020-21 was very good at all levels.
 The results were testament to the hard work and dedication of the learners and teaching staff and also the parents and staff who have supported the students throughout the past two very disrupted years.
-The college has established protocols and procedures to enable rigorous monitoring and support for learners to achieve their qualifications as the college reverts back to more 'normal' assessment procedures.
+The college has established protocols and procedures to enable rigorous monitoring and support for learners to achieve their qualifications as the college reverts back to more 'normal' assessment procedures. normal.

 Health & Safety: The most recent audit conducted by the University demonstrated a comprehensive approach to the management of Health and Safety.
 The College has an action plan to address any shortcomings identified in audit reports.
+The next audit is planned for autumn 2022 which will provide direction for the action plan going forward.